Skip to main content

 3

 Deposit transactions are publicly visible on-chain.
 The depositor’s wallet address, the destination address, and the gross transfer amount are all readable from the transaction.
-Only the resulting encrypted balance is hidden - the act of shielding itself is not private.
+Only the resulting ETA balance is hidden — the act of shielding itself is not private.

 Usage

-import { getDirectDepositIntoEncryptedBalanceFunction } from "@umbra-privacy/sdk";
+import { getATAIntoETADirectDepositorFunction } from "@umbra-privacy/sdk/deposit";

-const deposit = getDirectDepositIntoEncryptedBalanceFunction({ client });
+const deposit = getATAIntoETADirectDepositorFunction({ client });

-const signature = await deposit(
+const result = await deposit(

 destinationAddress, // whose encrypted balance to credit